riteshahlawat/portfolio/blogs/working-in-the-us.md

 Chase on the other hand is a fan favorite.
 They have great customer service and have a ton of cards with much better perks when compared to BoA.
 Only downside is you need a social security number to get approved for one.

-My recommendation would be to use your cross border bank account temporarily and a couple days after you apply for your Social Security number, go back to the Social Security office and ask to get the number (so that you don't have to wait 1-2 weeks for it to come in the mail).
+I recommend using your cross-border bank account temporarily.
+A couple of days after applying for your Social Security number, return to the Social Security office to obtain the number in person, so you don't have to wait 1-2 weeks for it to arrive by mail.
 After you have your number, go to chase and open an account with them and get a credit card.

 #### Bonus: Amex

 Chase has great credit cards, such as its [Sapphire](https://creditcards.chase.com/rewards-credit-cards/sapphire "Chase Saphire credit card") credit card.
 However, to qualify for these you would need you to have a pretty good credit score as well as looking at how many credit cards you've opened recently.
 You'll be looking at a year or two before you may even qualify for one of these cards, unless...

 If you have an Amex card in Canada, you can use your Canadian credit history to qualify for a US Amex card.
-This is what I did, I had no problem qualifying for the [Amex Gold](https://www.americanexpress.com/us/credit-cards/card/gold-card/) (which has similar requirements as Chase's Sapphire).
+This is what I did, and I had no problem qualifying for the [Amex Gold](https://www.americanexpress.com/us/credit-cards/card/gold-card/) (which has similar requirements as Chase's Sapphire).

+## For Future

+By now you should have mostly everything set up.
+Some small closing notes.

+### Credit History

+Since you are a new arrival, you will have a credit score of 0.
+Your credit score is everything in this country, if you want to take loans and get approved for good interest rates you want to put attention to this one single number.
+It may take about **3-6 months** to generate your first credit score.
+Make sure you pay your credit card bills on time **and** the full amount (nobody wants to pay money on interest).
+Increase your credit card limits after a few months (as they may be low initially), keep usage under 30% of your limit, and avoid opening too many credit cards.
+Within a year you'll have a score over 700.

+### Driver's License